atsushieno/aap-core/docs/design/GUI.md

 A DSP should have only one event input sequence (there is [good explanation on why](https://cleveraudio.org/1-feature-overview/_midi/), at CLAP website) .
 Since typical DAW sequencer sends events via the playback engine, it will have to merge the sequencer inputs and the GUI inputs.
 To make it work, the DSP will have to hold an input queue for the GUI where GUI inputs are stored with timestamps (usually the timestamps would not matter though, as audio processing happen in very short duration like 10-20 msec.), and the processor will have to "unify" them, in timestamped order.
 Then the resulting queue is copied to the DSP event input sequence.

-Since no locking should happen in ALL of those queues, the insertion operation from GUI inputs to GUI input queue has to be atomic.
+Since no locking should happen in ALL of those queues, the insertion operation from GUI inputs to plugin's MIDI2 input queue has to be atomic.
 Copying DSP output events to GUI itself does not have to be atomic, but since we have to avoid the situation that the same buffer gets overwritten by the next audio cycle, it should be atomically copied to GUI output processing queue within the audio processing cycle.

 They could be part of the framework.
 But how to perform these tasks in optimal way is up to each app, so it is not part of implementation.
 We would offer some reference implementation though.